Couple Can't go After GoDaddy for Defamatory Website: 2nd Cir.

 GoDaddy is a domain registrar and web hosting company.
 It allows users to pick a domain name and offers various hosting service plans.
 It also provides website backups, GoDaddy account support, and other online services.

 The Second Circuit ruled that it is immune from defamation claims based on the websites it hosts.
 Under the Communications Decency Act, there are protections in place for:

 These types of companies and services are protected from claims of:

 - Other torts based on the publication of information by their users

 Pro se litigants have sued Godaddy.com and its parent company in the past.
 This means people who represent themselves in court.
 Their case involved allegedly false statements made against them on a Teamsters website.

-The Allegedly Defamatory Newsletter
+Suing GoDaddy for Defamation: The Allegedly Defamatory Newsletter Case

 CDA's Free Speech Protections

 The grant of immunity to online services prevents them from bearing responsibility as the intermediaries of other parties' messages.
-Websites which produce the information themselves, however, are considered "content providers" that do not benefit from the CDA's immunity provisions.
+However, websites that produce the information themselves are considered "content providers" that do not benefit from the CDA's immunity provisions.